mkidson/mkidson_obsidian_vault/MSc/To-Do files/Questions for Tanya.md

-- I don't want to change t_start.
-I use t_0 later for something else
 - Do I really need to include pair production?
 It doesn't feature.
 - What is the "recent mention of a lithium doped plastic scintillator"?
 - Check my final sentence.